BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 ### You is not able to read
 - It is what it is, it happens sometimes.
-Each tool has its own wiki/documentation, you just need to use google sometimes
+Each tool has its own wiki/documentation, you just need to use google occasionally

 ### General
 - **Screenshots have washed/gray colors:** disable HDR